Cxpher/KPS/deploy_woodkraft/deploy_woodkraft.rst

 described above.

-1. In a new browser tab or window, download the compressed tar file labeled woodkraft-apps.
+1. In a new browser tab or window, download the compressed tar file labeled `woodkraft-apps <https://github.com/nutanix/karbon-platform-services/blob/master/projects/woodkraft/woodkraft-apps.tgz>`_.
 This file contains Helm charts for deploying the first set of Kubernetes Apps.
 2. Switch context to Woodkraft Application in the Project pulldown, then click **Kubernetes Apps**.